 To navigate the collection, which is presented in the form of a prolific blog, you can select particular topics and sectors using the Categories and Tags sections on the right sidebar.

-The University of Manitoba is hosting this event, where they will screen and discuss the work of Indigenous women artists who call attention and respond to the crisis of Missing and Murdered Indigenous Women, Girls, and Two-Spirited People in Canada.
-There will be two screenings on Monday, April 10: 2:30–4pm, University of Manitoba (University College room 240), and 7–9:30pm, Cinematheque.
-The event is free and open to all.
-Artist Jaime Black will be in attendance for discussion.
+The University of Manitoba hosted this event, where they screened and discussed the work of Indigenous women artists who call attention and respond to the crisis of Missing and Murdered Indigenous Women, Girls, and Two-Spirited People in Canada.
+There were two screenings on Monday, April 10: 2:30–4pm, University of Manitoba (University College room 240), and 7–9:30pm, Cinematheque.
+The event was free and open to all.
+Artist Jaime Black was in attendance for discussion.
 Continue reading

 The Reconciliation Pole, a 55-foot totem pole carved by acclaimed Haida artist 7idansuu “Edenshaw” James Hart, was installed at a place of honour at UBC on April 1, 2017.
 The ceremony, taking place on the traditional, ancestral and unceded territory of the Musqueam people, began at 1 p.m. with the pole raising beginning at 2:30 p.m. on the Main Mall between Agronomy Road and Thunderbird Boulevard.
 The artist, a master carver and Haida hereditary chief, created a storyline on the pole, which shows the periods before, during, and after the Indian residential school system, a racist and assimilationist system ran in tandem by the Canadian government, religious institutions and the education system, beginning in the 1800s and ending with the last school closure in 1996.
 Continue reading